In this newsletter, you’ll receive an overview of what Hadoop and Hive is and why they can be used as an alternative to traditional databases.

 Overall, Hive simplifies data querying and analysis on Hadoop by providing a familiar SQL-like interface.
 It abstracts the complexity of writing low-level MapReduce or Tez jobs and provides a declarative and user-friendly approach to interact with large-scale data stored in Hadoop.

 Hadoop is a robust and feature-rich environment that can be challenging to manage.
 However, its numerous advantages make it a compelling choice, depending on the user’s needs and the available in-house expertise.
-If you’re interested in learning more about it, don’t miss the opportunity to participate in the upcoming webinar.
+If you’re interested in learning more about it, watch the following recording.

 Get Updates and Support